 Developer impact fees will be paid to the County Fire Department and CDF to accommodate new demand for fire as the DRSP area is built out over time.
-The applicant has offered to donate an improved 2-acre fire station site at the northwest intersection corner of Collector A and Cherokee Place, which will include street frontage improvements on Collector A and utilities stubbed to serve the site.
+The applicant has offered to donate an improved 2-acre fire station site at the northwest intersection corner of Collector A and Cherokee Place.